You might be wondering how exactly do camping fridges work. We’re here to explain it all to you.

 After all, not all glampers lounge around at fancy glamping resorts or snuggle up in a king-sized bed in a canvas bell tent.
 Some glampers enjoy the glamping life on the road in a luxurious RV – and with that RV comes a refrigerator.

 While it may keep your goodies and beverages ice cold, the way these appliances work is anything but ordinary.
-In fact, they work, ironically enough, through heat.
+In fact, these portable fridges work, ironically enough, through heat.
 That’s right, heat.

 The basics of the RV and camper RV refrigerator.

 These fridges aren’t like the ones in your home.
-They work and function entirely differently, although they serve the same purpose; to keep the food and drinks ice cold.
+These portable models work and function entirely differently than your home fridge, although they serve the same purpose; to keep the food and drinks ice cold.

 However, your camping fridge might not be working correctly or keeping your food as cold, and you’re wondering why.